Hello, it is great to see you. I am Sara the editor behind Crochet Business Blog. I also go by the name of Momwithahook.

 Each lesson introduces a new topic and includes an action step.
 The book “Hooking for Cash: 10 Ways to Make Money with Your Crochet Blog” is included as well as videos and audio.

 You probably started crocheting as a hobby right?
-You have probably given much of your work to charity right?
+Have you given your work to charity?
 Just because you have a business doesn’t mean you should stop.
 You may not be able to give as much as you used to but you can still give.

 Think about donating a percentage of sales or even crocheting an extra hat each time someone orders one.
 Give the extra one to the local hospital, shelter, or orphanage.